Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

 \subsection{Shock-like phenomena due to the nonlinearity}

 We now consider the full nonlinear system, but without any source terms ($C_f=0$ and $C_v = 0$).
 The small parameter is now $\epsilon_2=Q_c/(c_0 A_0)$.
-If we apply the same technique as described in the previous subsection, we can readily obtain the equation for the non linear behaviour of the pulse wave in the moving frame (inviscid Burgers equation):
+If we apply the same technique as described in the previous subsection, we can readily obtain an equation for the nonlinear behaviour of the pulse wave in the moving frame (inviscid Burgers' equation):

 One important consequence of nonlinear hyperbolic system is that shocks may arise even if the initial condition is very smooth.
 In normal physiological conditions, shocks are not observed in arterial systems.
 But in venous system, shock-like phenomena may occur on muscular veins during walking and running.
-The intramuscular pressure (equivalent to $P_{ext} $ in our model) can rise to $20-40$ kPa in a few ms ~\cite{ballard1998leg}.
-In such situation, experiment and numerical simulations~\cite{flaud2012experiments,marchandise2010accurate} have shown this critical behaviour.
+The intramuscular pressure (equivalent to $P_{ext} $ in our model) can rise to $20-40$ kPa in a few milliseconds~\cite{ballard1998leg}.
+In such situation, experiments and numerical simulations~\cite{flaud2012experiments,marchandise2010accurate} have shown this critical behaviour.
+For some large mammals, for instance giraffes, even in static postures, the gravity-driven flow in a long inclined vein may develop into shock-like waves, like the roll waves in a shallow-water channel~\cite{brook1999numerical,brook2002model}.
 For another example, the traumatic rupture of the aorta is responsible for a significant percentage of traffic death and the rupture may be well accounted for by the shock-like transition resulted from the blunt impact to the thorax~\cite{kivity1974nonlinear}.
-Thus we test all of the schemes in such case.
-To generate a shock, only two parameters are modified: $L=800$cm and $Q_c=200 \text{ml/s}$.
-The change ratio of the radius is about 7.78\%.
-The number of elements for Taylor-Galerkin, FV and MacComack schemes is 800.
-The DG scheme uses 200 elements and the order of polynomial is 2.
-Figure~\ref{nonlinearity} shows that a shock starts to appear near the point 300cm.
-Strong oscillations are generated at the front foot of the waveform by Taylor-Galerkin scheme.
-On the other hand, strong oscillations are induced at the back of the large gradients.
-For the DG scheme, there are some smaller oscillations both in front and back.
-That is because the characteristic structures are taken into account in the numerical flux.
-Limiters may be introduced to eliminate the oscillations.
-This remedy will be necessary for DG to be applicable on problems with shocks.
-For the FV scheme, the shock is well captured without nonphysical oscillations.
-That verifies the total-variation-diminishing (TVD) property of the MUSCL FV scheme.

-On Figure~\ref{fig:con_visco7} we plot a case with some viscosity of the wall.
-The added moderate physical diffusive term smoothes the oscillations and all of the schemes give almost the same result.
+For possible applications in these situations, we test all the schemes with a shock-like wave.